w3c/wcag3/guidelines/terms/interactive-element.md

 status: developing
 ---

-interactive elements are elements that are specifically intended for user interaction
+element that is specifically intended for user interaction

 :::example
 Buttons, controls, input fields.